budulinek/arduino-altherma-controller/README.md

   - Requests for the counters packets.
 If the **Enable Write to P1P2** setting is set to *Automatically*, requests for counter packets are sent even if the controller failed to receive an address (is in read only mode).
   - Write commands received via web interface or UDP.
 These packets are written to the P1/P2 bus and written in Daikin EEPROM.
 * **EEPROM Write Quota Reached**.
 Daily EEPROM Write Quota (configured in **P1P2 Settings**) was reached.
 The command (received via UDP or from the web interface) was dropped.
-* **Write Command Queue Full**.
-Internal queue (circular buffer) for commands is full.
-The command (received via UDP or from the web interface) was dropped.
-* **Write Command Invalid**.
+* **Write Command Error**.
 Command received via UDP or from the web interface was invalid, it was dropped.
 Possible reasons:
   - Packet type (first byte) is not supported (PACKET_PARAM_VAL_SIZE in advanced settings is set to zero).
   - Incorrect packet length.
 Command should have 1 byte for type, 2 bytes for parameter number and the correct numer of bytes for the parameter value (see PACKET_PARAM_VAL_SIZE in advanced settings).
+  - Internal queue (circular buffer) for commands is full.
 * **Parity Read Error**.
 * **Too Long Read Error**.
 Packet received is longer than the read buffer.
 * **Start Bit Write Error**.
 Start bit error during write.